 People come from all around the world to visit Australia with the top three destinations being Sydney, The Great Barrier Reef and Melbourne.
 And the number one day trip visitors to Melbourne like to do is a Great Ocean Road road trip.

-While most people will only visit the Great Ocean Road on a day trip because of time limitations, I can tell you some experience that it is totally worth the extra time if you can spare it.
+While most people will only visit the Great Ocean Road on a day trip because of time limitations, I can tell you with some experience that it is totally worth the extra time if you can spare it.
 At a minimum I recommend spending at least two days exploring the Great Ocean Road but the ideal amount of time to fit in all the amazing sights is three days.

 This three day Great Ocean Road itinerary takes all the hassle of planning the trip away from you.
-Below I have outlined everything you should see and do, given you a few option on places to eat and drink and I’ve got places to stay in two key towns with options for all budgets.
+Below I have outlined everything you should see and do, given you a few options on places to eat and drink and I’ve got places to stay in two key towns with options for all budgets.

 Day 1 – Melbourne to Apollo Bay